-Figure 3-protected open space allocated within the Northumberland Local Plan
+Figure 3 - protected open space allocated within the Northumberland Local Plan

-© Crown Copyright and Database Rights 2021 Ordnance Survey 100049048".
+- © Crown Copyright and Database Rights 2021 Ordnance Survey 100049048. - National planning policy enables neighbourhood plans to designate areas of local green space for special protection consistent with Green Belt, thereby preventing development on these sites other than in very special circumstances.
+Consequently, the protection afforded by local green space policy is different to that offered by the protected open space policy in the Northumberland Local Plan.
+Local green spaces do not need to be publicly accessible but must be in reasonably close proximity to the community they

-- green space for special protection consistent with Green Belt, thereby preventing development on these sites other than in very special circumstances.
-This protection is stronger than that offered by protected open space designation (there is land designated as protected open space within the parish (Figure 3).
-Local green spaces do not need to be publicly accessible but must be in reasonably close proximity to the community they serve as well as being demonstrably special to them, holding a particular local significance.
+- serve as well as being demonstrably special to them, holding a particular local significance.
 The designation cannot be applied to an extensive tract of land.
-They can be valued for a wide range of reasons including visual amenity, historic significance, recreational value, tranquillity and richness of wildlife.
-Uncontrolled changes to green spaces can irrevocably alter their special character or intrinsic value. - 5.3 As a result of the strong protection that is given to land through designation as local green space, it is essential that the proposed allocations meet the requirements of national planning policy and guidance. - 5.4 To fulfil our objectives 1 and 2, to preserve the rich natural environment, and maintain the built and historic character of the parish this neighbourhood plan designates a number of sites within the parish which meet the requirements of national planning policy. - The Village Green (LGS1) - The Dunes which fall within our parish boundary.(LGS2) - The woodlands to the south of Cresswell Pele Tower ,to include the walled garden and also the land immediately to the north of the tower (LGS3) - The woodlands to the west of Cresswell Towers Caravan Park, which include the remains of Cresswell Hall (Hall Wood) (LGS4) - Fisheries Field to the east of the Pele Tower (LGS5) - The field to the north of St Bartholomew's Church (LGS6)
+They can be valued for a wide range of reasons including visual amenity, historic significance, recreational value, tranquillity, and richness of wildlife. - 5.3 As a result of the strong protection that is given to land through designation as local green space, it is essential that the proposed allocations meet the requirements of national planning policy and guidance. - 5.4 The areas of local green space designated in Policy 1 are considered in detail below.

-5.5 Local Green Space 1.
+LGS1: The Village Green

-The village green (Lat 55° 14' 1"N Long 1° 32' 5" W) is not subject of a planning permission for development, nor is it allocated or proposed for development within the local plan - it is allocated as a protected open space.
-The site is not an extensive tract of land, it is local in character - it extends to 2.78 hectare and lies within the centre of the village.
+5.5 The village green is not subject of a planning permission for development, nor is it allocated or proposed for development within the Local Plan - it is allocated as a protected open space.
+The site is not an extensive tract of land, it is local in character - it extends to 2.78 hectares and lies within the centre of the village.
 The site is demonstrably special to the local community.
-It is an important space which is important to the character of the village and the setting of the grade II listed Cresswell Tower, which is also a scheduled monument as well as the grade II listed buildings to the north (Old School House, Fenham House, Church Cottages, Church of St Bartholomew and the roadside wall from parish church to Old School House).
+It is important to the character of the village and the setting of the grade II listed Cresswell Tower, which is also a scheduled monument as well as the grade II listed buildings to the north (Old School House, Fenham House, Church Cottages, Church of St Bartholomew and the roadside wall from parish church to Old School House).
 The site is also valued by the local community as an informal recreation space.
 Whilst it is acknowledged that the site is protected as a village green, given its importance to the local community, it is proposed for allocation as a local green space.